Réal Caouette

 His son, Gilles Caouette, was also a Social Credit MP and was briefly acting leader of the party.

 Early political career

 Caouette was born in Amos, in the Abitibi region of Quebec, the son of Marie (Cloutier) and Samuel Caouette.
 Caouette was converted to the social credit philosophy in 1939.

-He was first elected to the House of Commons of Canada in a 1946 by-election in Pontiac for the Union des electeurs, a pro-Social Credit group in Quebec.
+He was first elected to the House of Commons of Canada in a 1946 by-election in Pontiac for the Union des électeurs, a pro-Social Credit group in Quebec.
 He sat as a Social Credit MP once elected.
 In the 1949 election, his home was drawn into the newly created Villeneuve, and he was defeated as a Union des électeurs candidate.

 Out of Parliament

 He ran again in the 1953, 1957 and 1958 elections, but was unsuccessful each time.
 He also ran provincially, for the Quebec Liberal Party, in the 1956 provincial election but was defeated.
 In 1958, he broke with Union des électeurs founders Louis Even and Gilberte Côté-Mercier, and joined Social Credit forming Ralliement des créditistes as the national party's Quebec wing of which he became the uncontested leader.